danielabar/meblog/src/markdown/rapid-prototype-chatgpt-oas-breakeven-part2.md

 In our example of someone that has 35 years in Canada, if they were to start at age 65, they would qualify for $713.34 * (35/40) = $624.17 per month.
 Then if they were to delay for 3 years, i.e. 36 months, this would increase the monthly amount to $624.17 * (1 + (36 * 0.006)) = $758.99. i.e. the 0.6% increase per month of delay is applying to the 35/40th fraction of the full pension amount.

 <aside class="markdown-aside">
-Technically the person could write in a request to the government asking to use the residency increase INSTEAD OF the monthly increase, however, the monthly 0.6% increase always results in a greater amount than the residency fraction increase, so in practice, this is never done.
+Technically the person could write in a request to the government asking to use the residency increase INSTEAD OF the monthly increase.
+However, the monthly 0.6% increase (aka actuarially adjusted amount) always results in a greater amount than the residency fraction increase, so in practice, this is never done.
 </aside>

 I explained the above rules to ChatGPT and asked it to update the form with an input for years lived in Canada between ages 18 and 65, that could be an integer between 1 and 40 years, and update the calculation to extract this value from the form upon submission, and use it to determine the monthly OAS amount.